ryancriswell/Banking/frontend/README.md

 ## Limitations
 - I've yet to define a contract between frontend and backend request/response objects beyond the openapi.yml documentation.
 It'd be better if it was type enforced on the frontend via Zod or something.
 - It could be a lot prettier, even for banking standards.
-I spent a lot of time today cleaning up and refactoring the backend for functionality and stability.
+I spent a lot of time cleaning up and refactoring the backend for functionality and stability.